Speed limits

 Speed limits in Suffolk

-We will only consider an alteration if there has been a change in circumstances (such as a new development) or if the location is part of a specific project.
+We will consider a speed limit change request if there has been a change in circumstances (such as a new development) or if the location is part of a specific project.

 You can read our speed limit policy (PDF, 76KB) for full background and details on speed limits in Suffolk.